R533-Code/ECMake/README.md

 # Documentation:
 ## `ec_add_executable`:
 ### Arguments:
+- `OUT`: out variable of the full target name (useful when namespaces are used)
 - `VERSION`: a dot separated version string
   - Default: `0.0.0.0`
   - Example: `0.2`, `1.0.0.2`